-Research is an important part of the residency experience; at the University of Connecticut, it is one of our residency program aims.
+Research is an important part of the residency experience; it is one of our residency program’s aims at the University of Connecticut.
 While we provide all residents with the opportunity to engage in scholarly activity, the University of Connecticut Clinical Research Track is designed to prepare outstanding and highly motivated Internal Medicine residents for a career in academic medicine and clinical research by providing them with dedicated opportunities to develop clinical research skills during their residency training.
 This track is limited to three residents per year.
-Residents in the Clinical Research Track will complete a mentored clinical research project over the course of their residency.
-They also need to meet specified research training requirements, including completion of the certificate program offered by the Connecticut Institute for Clinical and Translational Science.
-The ultimate goals are for the residents to present one or more abstracts at national/international meetings and publish a manuscript in a peer-reviewed journal.
+Residents in the Clinical Research Track will complete a mentored clinical research project during their residency.
+They also need to meet specified research training requirements, including completion of the Connecticut Institute for Clinical and Translational Science certificate program.
+The ultimate goals are for the residents to present at least one abstract at national/international meetings and publish a first-author manuscript in a peer-reviewed journal.

 The Clinical Research Track has three main components: clinical research courses, a longitudinal seminar, and mentored research.